MrCryptographic/FarmlandStrikesBackGithub/README.md

 # The "Farmland Strikes Back!"
 Minecraft Mod
-The official GitHub for my mod "Farmland Stikes Back!" for Minecraft: Java Edition
+The official GitHub for my mod "Farmland Strikes Back!" for Minecraft: Java Edition

 Steps to activate:
 1. Find or place farmland.